Chichicastenango: In music

 In addition, the character Rosie from Bye Bye Birdie sings sarcastically of being the toast of Chichicastenango.

 Geography

 Chichicastenango is composed of the municipal seat and 81 rural communities.
 Nearby village communities include Paquixic (1.0 nm), Chucam (1.0 nm), Chujupen (1.4 nm), Camanibal (2.2 nm), Chontala (2.2 nm) and Chucojom (1.0 nm).

 In films

 The New Adventures of Tarzan (1935)

 In 1935, the film The New Adventures of Tarzan, was filmed on location in Guatemala, taking advantage of the help from the United Fruit Company and president Jorge Ubico.
 Chichicastenango was among the locations used during filming.

+Sacred City of the Mayans (1936)

+This 8-minute color travelogue devoted to Chichicastenango is one of James A. Fitzpatrick's TravelTalks.
+It is occasionally shown on Turner Classic Movies as a filler between feature films.